decentraland/old-documentation/_posts/blockchain-integration/2022-02-17-estates-marketplace-integrations.md

 - Bob has the Estate1 with LAND (1,1) and (1,2).
 Estate1 fingerprint: hash1
 - Bob add the LAND (1,3) to Estate1.
 The Estate1 has the LANDs: (1,1), (1,2), and (1,3).
 Estate1 fingerprint: hash2 (Fingerprint changed)
 - Bob remove the LAND (1,1) from Estate1.
 The Estate1 has the LANDs: (1,2) and (1,3).
 Estate1 fingerprint: hash3 (Fingerprint changed)
 - Bob put on sale the Estate1.
-The list is created onchain in the Ethereum mainnet with the Estate smart contract address, the Estate id, the price and the expiration date.
+The list is created onchain in the Ethereum mainnet with the Estate smart contract address, the Estate id, the price, and the expiration date.
-- Alice send a transaction to buy the Estate specifiyng the estate id and the price expected to pay.
+- Alice send a transaction to buy the Estate specifying the estate id and the price expected to pay.
-- Bob detects that someone is trying to buy his Estate1 and send a transaction with higher gas fees than Alice to remove the LANDs (1,2) and (1,3) from Estate1.
+- Bob detects that someone is trying to buy his Estate1 and sends a transaction with higher gas fees than Alice to remove the LANDs (1,2) and (1,3) from Estate1.
 - Bob's transactions is mined first.
 Estate1 has 0 LANDs.
 Estate1 fingerprint: hash4 (Fingerprint changed)
 - Alice's transaction is mined later.
 Alice bought the Estate1 with 0 LANDs on it.
-It means that Alice got front-runned (and steal/scammed) by Bob.
+It means that Alice got front-runned (and stolen/scammed) by Bob.

 #### Use the Estate fingerprint